 Technology advancements, mass production benefits and market competition have made renewable heating solutions more affordable to households.
-Because of global warming concerns, the UK government has encouraged homeowners to install environmentally friendly heating solutions by offering green incentive schemes.
+Because of global warming concerns, the UK government has encouraged homeowners to install environmentally-friendly heating solutions by offering green incentive schemes.

-Besides the typical air source and ground heat pumps, manufacturers have offered a number of hybrid heating solutions in the recent years.
+Besides the typical air source and ground heat pumps, manufacturers have offered a number of hybrid heating solutions in recent years.
 Setting focus on efficiency, various models have combined different conventional and renewable heating systems.

-Contrary to them, ThermSelect is an air/water-brine/water, entirely carbon free heat pump.
+Contrary to them, ThermSelect is an air/water-brine/water, entirely carbon-free heat pump.
 Developed in Germany, ThermSelect was one of the winners on the annual HVR Awards for Excellence in 2013, organized by the Heating and Ventilating Review in the UK.

 ThermSelect: A Carbon Free Heating Innovation

 ThermalSelect automatically switches to the most efficient operating mode depending on the weather conditions and can use either mode interchangeably or simultaneously.
-The device has an enhanced controllability, handled by a control unit with separate controllers for the heat cycle and the geothermal circulation.
+The device has enhanced controllability, handled by a control unit with separate controllers for the heat cycle and the geothermal circulation.

-To enhance the efficiency of the hybrid pump, the components related to the pump’s controllability are designed in way that helps them to communicate over a common bus.
+To enhance the efficiency of the hybrid pump, the components related to the pump’s controllability are designed in a way that helps them to communicate over a common bus.

 ThermSelect: Product Specifics

 ThermSelect devices are intended as heat sources for closed warm water central heating systems and for central warm water preparation.
-It is available in several devices with specific mode of operations and extensive accessory sets.
-While the first two versions, ThermSelect and Pro, integrate air to water and geothermal systems, the Sun and Sun Pro versions can move geothermal, air and solar heat to your home.
+It is available in several devices with a specific mode of operations and extensive accessory sets.
+While the first two versions, ThermSelect and Pro, integrated air to water and geothermal systems, the Sun and Sun Pro versions can move geothermal, air and solar heat to your home.